CloudVLab/qwiklabs-content-bundle-spec/course-bundle-spec.md

 # Estimated time to take the course, in days
 estimated_duration_days: 1

+# Resources that will not be surfaced to students, but may be referenced by an instructor
+instructor_resources: ...

 # Resources that may be referenced below in steps
 resources: ...